-(Time for me to create that world beating management strategy and publish it soon!)
+(OK, time for me to create my world beating management strategy and publish it soon!)

-Trout’s thoughtful tirade goes on in the post, which essentially dictates that only organisational leaders know where they are going and what their customers think.
+Trout’s thoughtful tirade went on in the post, which essentially dictated that only organisational leaders knew where they were going and what their customers were thinking about.
 You can read more of his other insights and ideas if you wish.
-I have personally learnt a lot from the man myself.
+I have personally learned a lot from the man myself.